Creating Workspot Templates for GCP

 Create a Template from the Image

-The next step is to create a template from the image which we just created, using the build template method.
+The next step is to create a template from the image that we just created, using the build template method.

 • On the new page, in the Custom Images Section, you will find the button “Add Images”.
 Click on the button.